ZedThree/HPCAcademyFortran/Fortran.md

 - Compiler will check types, but unfortunately only at runtime
 - this is because format string can be built dynamically!
 - `****` when format is too small for data
+- nice tip: can put format string into a `character`

 ## unformatted i/o